Skip to content

 Reef Market

 Another culinary sight in Copenhagen is the street food market Reffen.
 It is located on an old shipyard site in the Christianshavn neighbourhood.
-More than 60 food stalls await you here with delicacies from all over the world.
-From Danish mackerel to Peruvian ceviche and Israeli flatbreads to vegan Asian food and sweet treats, there really is something for everyone here.
+More than 60 food stalls await you here with delicacies from worldwide.
+From Danish mackerel to Peruvian ceviche and Israeli flatbreads to vegan Asian food and sweet treats, there is something for everyone here.

 Gammeldags Isvaffel

 The “Gammeldags Isvaffel” is Denmark’s national ice cream.
 It consists of an ice cream cone with 2-3 scoops of ice cream topped with whipped cream, strawberry sauce, and a foam kiss.
-In addition to the cream and strawberry sauce, you can also get Guf, a Danish cream that tastes a bit like marshmallow cream.
+In addition to the cream and strawberry sauce, you can also get Guf, a Danish cream that tastes like marshmallow.

 Assistens Cemetery